grant-king/ML_progress/log.md

 **Thoughts:** I'm glad to be reviewing TDD again.
 I hope to apply some of these techniques to the chemistry cli app soon.

+Day 51: March 20, 2019

+**Today's Progress:** Applying performance monitoring and TDD to new version of Opera movie scraping script.

+**Thoughts:** Having a hard time with environments acting as they shouldn't.
+There is an error somewhere but too many things are malfunctioning to be able to figure out what is happening.
+Traceback doesn't really make sense.
+Can't import any non-built-in packages or run the script.

 # **Links to work:**
 ## Jupyter Notebooks
 #### Movie JSON EDA